How to Propagate Fiddle Leaf Fig (Ficus lyrata) by 3 Easy Methods

 - Allow the sap to dry and then dip the lower cut end cutting in a rooting hormone to hasten rooting.

-- Select a rooting container and ensure that there is adequate drainage to prevent the soil from getting soggy as it can lead to rotting.
+- Select a rooting container with adequate drainage to prevent the soil from getting soggy as it can lead to rotting.

-- Fill the container with free-draining, potting mix and make a hole in the center.
+- Fill the container with free-draining soil and make a hole in the center.
 Ensure that the hole is slightly wider than the base of the stem cutting.

-- Insert about 2-3 inches of the lower cut end of the stem cutting in the previously made hole and lightly firm the soil around the stem cutting while taking care not to bury it too deep.
+- Insert about 2-3 inches of the lower cut end of the cutting in the previously made hole and lightly firm the soil around the cutting.
+Take care not to bury it too deep.

 - Water the soil thoroughly.
 To hasten rooting of the cutting, create a mini-greenhouse by covering the set up with a clear polythene sheet or bag.